It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 At the core of Wellington’s social enterprise community is Enspiral - a collaborative network of companies and social change focused professionals working together to create a thriving and valued society.

-Established in 2010, Enspiral now encompasses fourteen startups and over two hundred professionals reinventing processes, systems and ways of thinking to form a common community.
+Established in 2010, Enspiral now encompasses fourteen startups and over three hundred professionals reinventing processes, systems and ways of thinking to form a common community.

 Enspiral has been behind the creation and success of ventures such as Loomio, an online tool for everyday democracy and decision making, and Lifehack, which aims to improve the mental health and wellbeing of young people.